 Many clean beauty products are designed to support the skin in its ability to protect itself.
 They help the natural skin barrier to do its job properly.
 Unlike some conventional products that are known to weaken the barrier of the skin or have drying properties.
 Yes, it is true that natural products can cause irritations so you need to know what your skin needs and what ingredients to look out for and it is always recommended to do sensitivity test.

 Natural and organic skin care and make-up has changed a lot over the last years.
 Small and independent producers have been taking their job seriously to produce clean, effective, non-harmful, cruelty-free and beautifully designed products.
 Plus, they are produced with heart.
 It is amazing to see how much work, love, responsibility, care, innovation and science these rather small suppliers put into their products.
 Many truly care about sustainable sourcing and packaging (which is a whole topic on its own).
 There are products available for almost all needs and as they contain powerful plant ingredients, you need less product for more result.
 Important is to find the right products to supply your skin with what it needs.
-This can be a truly fun journey if you get yourself some support.
-There are so many beautiful products out there that feel good, look good and smell good.

 It is in the small print